totetmatt/GephiStreamer/README.md

 Install
 ======

-Download and unzip in you python project in %base%/GephiStreamer/
+Download and unzip in your python project in %base%/GephiStreamer/

 Quick use
 ======